culture

 A24 has spent the last decade proving that prestige cinema and cultural relevance are not mutually exclusive.
 Mother Mary, their April 2026 release starring Anne Hathaway and Michaela Coel, is the latest evidence.

-The film casts Hathaway as a fictional pop star and Coel as a fashion designer, exploring the intensity and eventual collapse of their relationship.
-It is a melodrama in the best sense of the word, a film that takes the emotional temperature of fame, creativity, and the cost of visibility and turns it into something genuinely moving.
+The film casts Hathaway as Mother Mary, a fictional global pop star, and Coel as Sam Anselm, her estranged best friend and former costume designer, exploring the intensity and eventual collapse of their relationship on the eve of Mary's comeback performance.
+It is a melodrama in the best sense of the word: a film that takes the emotional temperature of fame, creativity, and the cost of visibility and turns it into something genuinely moving.
+Written and directed by David Lowery, with music composed by Daniel Hart and original songs from Jack Antonoff and Charli XCX, it announces itself as a film that understands the pop landscape it is drawing from.

 The Cast